-- Borough/District Councils in consultation with Police, PCC and other relevant bodies - Restrictions are set by Council and enforced by a Police Officer, a PCSO or an officer authorised by the Council. - Breach of a PSPO is a criminal offence, a fine of up to £100 can be issued and a fine up to level 3 (£1,000) can be imposed on prosecution.
+- District Councils in consultation with Police, PCC and other relevant bodies - Restrictions set by Council and enforced by a Police Officer, a PCSO or Council Enforcement Officer. - Breach of a PSPO is a criminal offence, a fine of up to £100 can be issued and a fine up to level 3 (£1,000) can be imposed on prosecution.